Hallo internet surfer!

 “I trust God speaks through me.
 Without that, I couldn’t do my job.”

-He took America and a “coalition of the willing,” all from nominally Christian countries, to war in Afghanistan and Iraq.
-He claimed he was out to get the Islamists responsible, and that Islam wasn’t a real religion:
+“coalition of the willing” to war in Afghanistan and Iraq.
+He claimed he was out to get those responsible, and that Islam wasn’t a real religion.
+He said

+Churches are a diverse bunch, yet they all have one thing in common: the bible, the basis of belief.
+Most discussions about Christianity are ultimately based on its legitimacy.
+Ever since it was first compiled it’s been the most important and influential book in the western world.
+It colors peoples’ attitudes to non-Christians, war, women, sexuality, law, science, and learning.
 Every day clergymen give their opinions from the pulpit and through the media, preaching to people on social, moral, and even scientific issues.
 In America, some churches even own television and radio stations.
 Churches educate a large proportion of the western world’s children.
-Most of their activities are financed by tax-free money.
+Amazingly, most of their activities are financed by tax-free money.

 - Who were James, Peter and Paul?

 - Has Christian teaching benefited the world?
 Is cherry picking and interpreting the Bible valid?

 Children often ask questions like these because they have an unbridled, natural curiosity and a good sense of what’s real and reasonable.
 Their willingness to question puts some adults to shame.

 My book is mainly an assimilation of credible opinions drawn from an enormous biblical scholarly community, many of which are relatively recent.
 I also include some of my own assessments of primary sources.
 My aim is to present a good overview without getting bogged down in too much detail.
 To me, it’s apparent that the general public isn’t aware of the important conclusions compelled by this scholarly work.
 There has been a deep chasm between academic historians and the general public, and I want to breach it.